-destination HeatWave Service instance is version 8.2.0 or higher.
+This option is not required if the destination HeatWave Service instance is version 8.2.0 or higher.

-As of MySQL

-Server 8.2.0, SET_USER_ID

-is deprecated and subject to removal in a

-future version.
-SET_USER_ID

-is replaced by SET_ANY_DEFINER

-and
+SET_USER_ID,

-ALLOW_NONEXISTENT_DEFIN This change impacts the way MySQL Shell handles dumps for use in HeatWave Service true)
+deprecated in MySQL 8.2.0 and removed in 8.4.0, is replaced by SET ANY DEFINER and ALLOW_NONEXISTENT_DE This change impacts the way MySQL Shell handles dumps for use in HeatWave Service (ocimds: true) because the administrator user has the SET_ANY_DEFINER privilege and is able to execute statements with the DEFINER clause.

-(ocimds:

-because the administrator user has the

-SET_ANY_DEFINER

-privilege and is able to execute statements with the DEFINER

-clause.
 This was not possible in previous versions.

 Remove the DEFINER clause from views, routines, events, and triggers, so these objects are created with the default definer (the user invoking the schema), and change the SQL SECURITY clause for views and routines to specify INVOKER instead of DEFINER.
 HeatWave Service requires special privileges to create these objects with a definer other than the user loading the schema.
-If your security model requires that views and routines have more privileges than the account querying or calling them, you must manually modify the schema before loading it. strip_restricted_grants Remove specific privileges that are restricted by HeatWave Service from GRANT statements, so users and their roles cannot be given these privileges (which would cause user creation to fail).
-This option also removes REVOKE statements for system schemas (mysql and sys) if the administrative user account on an Oracle Cloud Infrastructure Compute instance does not itself have the relevant privileges, so cannot remove them. strip_tablespaces Remove the TABLESPACE clause from CREATE TABLE statements, so all tables are created in their default tablespaces.
+If your security model requires that views and routines have more privileges than the account querying or calling them, you must manually modify the schema before loading it.

+Remove specific privileges that are restricted by HeatWave Service from GRANT statements, so users and their roles cannot be given these privileges (which would cause user creation to fail).
+This option also removes REVOKE statements for system schemas (mysql and sys) if the administrative user account on an Oracle Cloud Infrastructure strip_restricted_grants strip_tablespaces Remove the TABLESPACE clause from CREATE TABLE statements, so all tables are created in their default tablespaces.
 HeatWave Service has some restrictions on tablespaces. ignore_missing_pks Make the instance, schema, or table dump utility ignore any missing primary keys when the dump is carried out, so that the ocimds option can still be used without the dump stopping due to this check.
 Dumps created with this modification cannot be loaded into a HeatWave Service High Availability instance, because primary keys are required for HeatWave Service High Availability, which uses Group Replication.
 To add the missing primary keys instead, use the create_invisible_pks modification, or consider creating primary keys in the tables on the source server. ignore_wildcard_grants If enabled, ignores errors from grants on schemas with wildcards, which are interpreted differently in systems where the partial_revokes system variable is enabled. strip_invalid_grants If enabled, strips grant statements which would fail when users are loaded.
-Such as grants referring to a specific routine which does not exist.
+Such as grants referring to a specific routine which does not exist. unescape_wildcard_grants If enabled, strips escape characters in grants on schemas, replacing escaped and \% wildcards in schema names with and % wildcard characters.
+When the partial_revokes system variable is enabled, the \ character is treated as a literal, which could lead to unexpected results.
+It is strongly recommended to check each such grant before enabling this option.